UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

     - On UPPMAX you can copy the exercises in a tarball from ``/proj/r-py-jl-m-rackham/juliaExercises.tar``

-.. challenge:: Download the exercise files
+.. admonition:: Exercises

+    - You can download the exercises from the course GitHub repo, under the "exercises" -> "python" directory: https://github.com/UPPMAX/R-python-julia-matlab-HPC/tree/main/exercises/julia
-    - Copy the file and un-tar it in you personal project folder you created a while ago (https://uppmax.github.io/R-python-julia-HPC/login.html#prepare-your-environment-now).
+    - Copy the file and un-tar it in you personal project folder you created a while ago (https://uppmax.github.io/R-python-julia-HPC/index.html#prepare-your-environment-now).
 Finally enter the directory and list the content with the ``tree`` command.

     .. code-block:: bash